kwebio/kwebio.github.io/index.md

 Kweb is a library for building web applications in the [Kotlin](http://kotlinlang.org/) programming language, that virtually eliminates the separation between browser and server from the programmer's perspective.

-Kweb allows you to interact to the browser DOM directly as if it was local to the web server.
-This process is efficient, minimizing browser-server chatter and browser rendering overhead.
-DOM fragments are also cached in the browser for an extremely responsive UI, and events are conveyed seamlessly between client and server to maintain consistent state across both.

 In this simple example we attach a click listener to a hyperlink which increments a global click counter.
-Note how the counter is truly global, and changes to it propagate *automatically* to browsers
+Note how the counter is truly global, and changes to it propagate *automatically* to browsers:

 <img src="http://kweb.io/assets/screencast-1.gif" width="100%" />